mediasanctuary/mediasanctuary.org/wp-content/plugins/events-calendar-pro/readme.txt

 == Changelog ==

+= [6.1.0] 2023-06-14 =

+* Version - Events Calendar PRO 6.1.0 is only compatible with The Events Calendar 6.1.0 and higher
+* Feature - Replace Freemius with Telemetry - an in-house info system.
+[TEC-4700]
+* Feature - Add plugin info to Site Health admin page.
+[TEC-4701]
+* Fix - Ensure all the strings in the add event page are translatable.
+[ECP-1453]
+* Fix - Ensure the `Use in Block Editor` option under `Events → Settings → Additional Fields` works as expected.
+[ECP-1481]
+* Fix - Removing our eager schema updates.
+This was causing a number of `ALTER` statements being run redundantly.
+No longer utilizes cache/transient for the last run check as it is not dependable.
+[TEC-4797]
+* Tweak - Updates title tags on events pages, to be more unique and search specific, taking on formats like "Summary of Events from February 2, 2017 - February 3, 2019".
+[TEC-4692]\
+* Language - 4 new strings added, 96 updated, 0 fuzzied, and 1 obsoleted

+= [6.0.12.1] 2023-05-18 =

+* Fix - Fix the state bug causing a large number of XHR requests that were being made in the block editor.
+[TEC-4805]
+* Language - 0 new strings added, 10 updated, 0 fuzzied, and 0 obsoleted

+= [6.0.12] 2023-05-08 =

+* Fix - Added a check to determine whether the `Elementor\Widget_Base` class exists before registering the Elementor widgets to prevent fatal errors.
+[ECP-1498]
+* Fix - Added missing support for `Move to trash events older than` feature in 6.0 data structure.
+Will now trash individual occurrences of recurring events based on setting.
+[ECP-1475]
+* Fix - Fix `Fatal error: Uncaught Exception: DateTime::__construct(): Failed to parse time string` when editing a recurring event using a `Compact date format` setting that is not compatible with the `DateTime` constructor.
+[ECP-1502]
+* Fix - Fix an issue where the month names in the datepicker for week view shortcodes and widgets was not being translated.
+[ECP-1458]
+* Fix - Fix errors (`Notice: Trying to get property 'start_date' of non-object...`) when restoring trashed occurrence of a recurring event.
+[ECP-1480]
+* Fix - Fix for when auto-transitioning a Series to match the Event post status when it shouldn't.
+Notably when trashing an Event in a Series that still had other published Events in it.
+[ECP-1499]
+* Fix - Fixed situation where multiday events that spanned to a new month would not always trigger the logic to show the month separator.
+[ECP-1348]
+* Fix - Our redirect logic for tax archive page was incorrect and in certain scenarios would redirect in an infinite loop.
+[ECP-1482]
+* Fix - Pass a NOOP callback function to Google Maps scripts to prevent JS warnings.
+[TEC-4762]
+* Fix - Update incorrect text domains to ensure all strings are translatable.
+[ECP-1420]
+* Tweak - Remove the "Create recurring events in advance for" setting in CT1 context, default value to 60 months.
+The value remains filterable using the `tribe_get_option_recurrenceMaxMonthsAfter` filter.
+[ECP-1465]
+* Tweak - Changed views: `v2/summary`, `v2/summary/date-group/event/date/all-day`, `v2/summary/date-group/event/date/multiday-end`, `v2/summary/date-group/event/date/multiday-start`, `v2/summary/month-separator`, `v2/venue/meta/map`, `v2/widgets/widget-events-list/event/website`
+* Language - 0 new strings added, 10 updated, 0 fuzzied, and 0 obsoleted

 = [6.0.11] 2023-04-10 =

 * Enhancement - Add the option to display the Event Website on the Events List widget, [tribe_events_list] shortcode and Events List Elementor widget.
 [ECP-751]